PGBDRetweeted

 Calorie restriction...confers profound neuroprotection, increases the growth of new brain cells, and allows existing neural networks to expand their sphere of influence (i.e., neuroplasticity).

 I don't advocate that humans practice calorie restriction (CR).
-So why do I discuss CR so much?
-Because it is a proof of principle.

 You Don't Have To Calorie Restrict!
 You Just Have To FAST Occasionally!